mi5hmash/SteamDeckBTRFS/README.md

 ### 3. Restore backupped scripts
 Restores a backup, chosen from a ***"./backup/"*** directory.
 ## Hidden functions
+You can make the program display these options in the main menu by setting the "SHOW_HIDDEN_OPTIONS" flag to "1" in the "settings.json" file.
 ### 97. Toggle steamos-readonly status
 Allows you to change the steamos-readonly status to the opposite of the current one.
 ### 98. Prepare a workbench